John Cleese: 1963–1968: Pre-Python

 Cleese was a scriptwriter, as well as a cast member, for the 1963 Footlights Revue A Clump of Plinths.
-The revue was so successful at the Edinburgh Festival Fringe that it was renamed Cambridge Circus and taken to the West End in London and then on a tour of New Zealand and Broadway, with the cast's also appearing in some of the revue's sketches on The Ed Sullivan Show in October 1964.
+The revue was so successful at the Edinburgh Festival Fringe that it was renamed Cambridge Circus and taken to the West End in London and then on a tour of New Zealand and Broadway, with the cast also appearing in some of the revue's sketches on The Ed Sullivan Show in October 1964.

 After Cambridge Circus, Cleese briefly stayed in America, performing on and off-Broadway.
 While performing in the musical Half a Sixpence, Cleese met future Python Terry Gilliam as well as American actress Connie Booth, whom he married on 20 February 1968.
 At their wedding at a Unitarian church in Manhattan, the couple attempted to ensure an absence of any theistic language.
 "The only moment of disappointment", Cleese recalled, "came at the very end of the service when I discovered that I'd failed to excise one particular mention of the word 'God'."
 Later, Booth became a writing partner.
 Cleese was soon offered work as a writer with BBC Radio, where he worked on several programmes, most notably as a sketch writer for The Dick Emery Show.
 The success of the Footlights Revue led to the recording of a short series of half-hour radio programmes, called I'm Sorry, I'll Read That Again, which were so popular that the BBC commissioned a regular series with the same title that ran from 1965 to 1974.
 Cleese returned to Britain and joined the cast.
 In many episodes, he is credited as "John Otto Cleese" (according to Jem Roberts, this may have been due to the embarrassment of his actual middle name, "Marwood").

 Also in 1965, Cleese and Chapman began writing on The Frost Report.
 The writing staff chosen for the programme consisted of a number of writers and performers who went on to make names for themselves in comedy.
 They included co-performers from I'm Sorry, I'll Read That Again and future Goodies Bill Oddie and Tim Brooke-Taylor, and also Frank Muir, Barry Cryer, Marty Feldman, Ronnie Barker, Ronnie Corbett, and Dick Vosburgh and future Python members Eric Idle, Terry Jones, and Michael Palin.
 While working on The Frost Report, the future Pythons developed the writing styles that would make their collaboration significant.
 Cleese's and Chapman's sketches often involved authority figures, some of whom were performed by Cleese, while Jones and Palin were both infatuated with filmed scenes that opened with idyllic countryside panoramas.
 Idle was one of those charged with writing David Frost's monologue.
 During this period Cleese met and befriended influential British comedian Peter Cook, eventually collaborating with Cook on several projects and forming a close friendship that lasted until Cook's death in 1995.